Student Life Policies

-If a student is found guilty of a violation of academic ethics, whether by direct settlement with the professor, by pleading guilty at a hearing, or by a ruling of a hearing panel, a notification of the violation must be made in the student's file explaining the violation.
+If a student is found responsible for a violation of academic ethics, whether by direct settlement with the professor, by pleading guilty at a hearing, or by a ruling of a hearing panel, a notification of the violation must be made in the student's file explaining the violation.

-- One or more of the following penalties may be imposed upon students found guilty of violations of academic ethics:
+- One or more of the following penalties may be imposed upon students found responsible for violations of academic ethics: